 This may sound like a cliché, but everything is relative.
 The ‘normal’ bounce rate for sites is somewhere between 26% and 70%.
 The reason for such an enormous range is that the ‘normal’ bounce rate depends on your site’s theme and a user’s intent.

 So, the first thing you should think about while analyzing your bounce rate data in Google Analytics is what’s the individual ‘normal’ bounce rate for your site.
 For instance, having a website devoted to local events, you shouldn’t expect visitors to wander through your pages when they plan to land on just one page to check the necessary date, time and place info.
 Most likely, they can leave quickly without even scrolling a page.
-Thus, a high bounce rate percentage for such sites won’t necessarily say that something is bad.
+Thus, a high bounce rate percentage for such sites won’t necessarily mean that something is wrong.

-On the contrary, if you sell something on-line, you will want your visitors to hang around your store for a while to study the products you offer, so they will stay interested and buy from you.
+On the contrary, if you sell something online, you will want your visitors to hang around your store for a while to study the products you offer, so they will stay interested and buy from you.

 You should set your individual bounce rate and only then perform an analysis.
 If the ‘real-to-ideal’ bounce rate comparison leaves you unhappy, keep your chin up – you can fix this!